mattcurrie/mealybug-tearoom-tests/the-comprehensive-game-boy-ppu-documentation.md

 On the CGB, there is strange behaviour if the value of this bit changes on particular T-cycles of the background tile data fetch.
 The following behaviour has been observed:

+- On all CGB revisions, settting `TILE_SEL` on the same T-cycle as a bitplane data read will cause it to use either:
-- Using bitplane 1 data from most recently drawn sprite as bitplane data
+  - bitplane 1 data from the most recently drawn sprite as bitplane data, if any, or
-- Using the tile index as bitplane data (excluding CPU-CGB-D)
-- Using bitplane 0 data instead of bitplane 1 data (only CPU-CGB-D)
+  - bitplane 1 data from the most recently drawn tile as when `TILE_SEL` was last reset, if any, or
+  - bitplane ? data from the last tile on the previous row.
+Condition for this rule TBD... perhaps due to where the tile fetcher is interrupted while drawing the previous row of pixels.
+Different on different CGB revisions.
+- On all CGB revisions, excluding CPU CGB D, resetting `TILE_SEL` on the same T-cycle as a bitplane data read will cause the tile index to be instead used as the data for that bitplane.
+- On CPU CGB D, resetting `TILE_SEL` on the same T-cycle as the bitplane 1 data read will cause the PPU to instead read the bitplane data from the address for bitplane 0.

 ### SCY `$FF42`